-Named Executive Officer Stock Options
+Named Executive Officer Stock Options (#)

-David Stack 150,000
+David Stack 60,000

-James Scibetta 70,000
+James Scibetta 20,000

-Taunia Markvicka 70,000
+Charles A. Reinhart, III 16,000

+Scott Braunstein 20,000

+Robert Weiland 16,000

-Kristen Williams 40,000
+Kristen Williams 20.000

-Gary Patou 25,000

-The stock options have an exercise price of \$81.00 per share (the closing price of our stock price on the grant date), and vest as to 25% of the options shares on the first anniversary of the grant date, with the remaining option shares vesting in equal quarterly installments over the subsequent three years.
-The compensation committee believes that the grant of the stock options are an important tool to promote retention of our executives, while also incentivizing our named executive officers to create value for our stockholders.
+The stock options for both the June 2016 and December 2016 grants have an exercise price equal to the closing price of our stock price on the grant date, and vest as to 25% of the option shares on the first anniversary of the grant date, with the remaining option shares vesting in equal quarterly installments over the subsequent three years.
+The restricted stock unit award vests for both grants in four equal annual installments beginning on the first anniversary of the grant date.
+The compensation committee believes that the grants of these equity awards are an important tool to promote retention of our executives, while also incentivizing our named executive officers to create value for our stockholders.

-Other Employee Benefits-We maintain broad-based benefits that are provided to all employees, including our 401(k) retirement plan, employee stock purchase plan, flexible spending accounts, medical and dental care plans, life insurance, short- and long-term disability policies, vacation and company holidays.
-Our named executive officers, except for Dr. Patou who is not an employee, are eligible to participate in each of these programs on the same terms as non-executive employees; however, our named executive officers are eligible for life insurance coverage equal to three times (rather than two times) their annual base salary.
+Other Employee Benefits - We maintain broad-based benefits that are provided to all employees, including our 401(k) retirement plan, employee stock purchase plan, flexible spending accounts, medical and dental care plans, life insurance, short- and long-term disability policies, vacation and company holidays.
+Our named executive officers are eligible to participate in each of these programs on the same terms as non-executive employees

-Severance and Change of Control Arrangements-We have entered into employment agreements with each of our named executive officers, except Dr. Patou, with whom we have entered into a services agreement.
+Severance and Change of Control Arrangements - We have entered into employment agreements with each of our named executive officers.
 Each of these agreements provides the named executive officer with certain severance benefits in connection with certain terminations of the executive's employment both before and after a change of control.
-The compensation committee believes that reasonable severance and change of control protections for our named executive officers strengthens our competitive compensation package providing us with a recruitment and retention benefit, aligns the interests of the named executive officers with those of the stockholders and ensures continued dedication to the Company in change of control situations that may result in personal uncertainties.
+The compensation committee believes that reasonable severance and change of control protections for our named executive officers strengthens our competitive compensation package, providing us with a recruitment and retention benefit, aligns the interests of the named executive officers with those of the stockholders and ensures continued dedication to the Company in change of control situations that may result in personal uncertainties.
 See "Employment Agreements, Severance and Change of Control Arrangements" below.

-Clawback-As of the date of this proxy statement, we do not have a formal compensation recovery policy, often referred to as a "clawback" policy, aside from the clawback provisions for the chief executive officer and chief financial officer under the Sarbanes-Oxley Act of 2002, which provides that the CEO and the CFO must reimburse the Company for any bonus or other incentive-based or equity-based compensation received during the twelve-month period following the preparation of an accounting restatement, as a result of misconduct.
-The compensation committee intends to adopt a formal clawback policy once the final rules relating to such policies are issued pursuant to the Dodd-Frank Act.
+Clawback - As of the date of this proxy statement, we do not have a formal compensation recovery policy, often referred to as a "clawback" policy, aside from the clawback provisions for the chief executive officer and chief financial officer under the Sarbanes-Oxley Act of 2002, which provides that the CEO and the CFO must reimburse the Company for any bonus or other incentive-based or equity-based compensation received during the twelve-month period following the preparation of an accounting restatement, as a result of misconduct.
+The compensation committee intends to adopt a formal clawback policy once the final rules relating to such policies are issued pursuant to the Dodd-Frank Act

-Tax Considerations-Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended, which we refer to as the Code, generally disallows a tax deduction for compensation in excess of \$1.0 million paid by a public company to its chief executive officer and to each other officer (other than its chief financial officer) whose compensation is required to be reported to stockholders by reason of being among the three other most highly paid executive officers.
+Tax Considerations - Section 162(m) of the U.S. Internal Revenue Code of 1986, as amended, which we refer to as the Code, generally disallows a tax deduction for compensation in excess of \$1.0 million paid by a public company to its chief executive officer and to each other officer (other than its chief financial officer) whose compensation is required to be reported to stockholders by reason of being among the three other most highly paid executive officers.
 Qualifying performance-based compensation is not subject to the deduction limitation if specified requirements are met.
 We will periodically review the potential consequences of Section 162(m) on the various elements of our executive compensation program.
 However, our board of directors or compensation committee may, in its judgment, authorize compensation payments that do not comply with the exemptions under Section 162(m).